Local government in Fiji: Provincial administration

 Below the provincial level, districts and villages, based on extended family networks, have their own chiefs and councils.
 Indigenous Fijian administration is based on the koro, or village, headed by a Turaga ni Koro elected or appointed by the villagers.
 Several koros combine to form a Tikina, two or more of which comprise a province.
 In addition, municipal governments have been established for the cities of Suva and Lautoka, and for ten towns.
 Each has a city or town council elected for a three-year term, presided over by a Mayor chosen by the councillors from among their own members.
-On 15 February 2006 the government announced legislation to change the local government term of office from three years to four.
+On 15 February 2006, the government announced legislation to change the local government term of office from three years to four.

-Provincial administration, and its sub divisions, cater for ethnic Fijians, town and city councils cater for urban residents of all races.
-Local authorities have also been established for rural areas, with advisory powers and these provide a voice to people of all races outside the provincial structure.
+Provincial administration, and its subdivisions, cater for ethnic Fijians, town and city councils cater for urban residents of all races.
+Local authorities have also been established for rural areas, with advisory powers, and these provide a voice to people of all races outside the provincial structure.
 The Ministry of Regional Development ensures that Fiji's rural areas are provided with the access to opportunities and basic amenities that are enjoyed by the urban areas.
-This is done through its district administrations which are involved in community capacity building, coordinating the development projects like upgrading of rural roads, upgrading of cane access roads, development or roads for access to cash crops and other capital programs in their respective districts.
+This is done through its district administrations which are involved in community capacity building, coordinating the development projects like upgrading of rural roads, upgrading of cane access roads, development of roads for access to cash crops and other capital programs in their respective districts.
 They also attend to some statutory functions such as registration of births, deaths and marriages, liquor licences and acting as Third Class Magistrates.

 Districts

 Fiji is divided into 17 districts, each with a district officer and five sub-districts with assistant district officers.
 The districts generally centre on towns and cities, but some follow provincial or tikina boundaries.
-The districts are: Ra, Tavua, Ba, Nadi, Nadarivatu, Keiyasi, Nausori, Navua, Vunidawa, Suva, Korovou, Macuata, Savusavu, Bua, Taveuni, Seqaqa, Saqani, Tukavesi, Kadavu, Rotuma, Lomaiviti, Lautoka.
+The districts are: Ra, Tavua, Ba, Nadi, Nadarivatu, Keiyasi, Nausori, Navua, Vunidawa, Suva, Korovou, Macuata, Savusavu, Bua, Taveuni, Seaqaqa, Saqani, Tukavesi, Kadavu, Rotuma, Lomaiviti, Lautoka.